 Bikes will eat into your payload, however, so make sure you still have enough when they are included.

 You also need to think about where you are going to stow them.
-A bike rack on the back of the motorhome is good, but it might interfere with your reversing camera, or make opening any rear door en route a bit tricky.
+Having a motorhome bike rack on the rear of your ‘van is good, but it might interfere with your reversing camera, or make opening any rear door en route a bit tricky.

 Stowing the bikes in the aisle inside is also an option, but it is sometimes difficult to harness them sufficiently here to stop them moving about.